cjmartin/yt-fetcher/README.md

 - Downloads video and audio streams separately for highest quality
 - Automatically merges streams using FFmpeg
 - Shows download progress in real-time
-- Supports authentication with YouTube cookies
+- Supports authentication with YouTube cookies (not sure this works, I haven't tested it)

 ## Installation